 Wed.
 Dec.
+8

-8 The Soviet degegate, Yakov A. 7:30 pm to 8:30 p.m manent member of the council called for a cease-fire and with drawal but included a clause "strongly condemning" India for "creating a so-called 'Bangla Desh' and for subverting, dismembering and committing aggression against Pakistan."
+The Soviet degegate, Yakov A. 7:30 pm to 8:30 p.m manent member of the council called for a cease-fire and withdrawal but included a clause "strongly condemning" India for "creating a so-called 'Bangla Desh' and for subverting, dismembering and committing aggression against Pakistan."
 By the time today's meeting observer force if such a force was started at 6 p.m., delegates from several countries felt that only one draft resolution remained that still had a remote chance of being adopted by the council.
-Christmas shop at your Golf Pro Shop "in the Rock" -Golf balls - gift wrapped -Alpaca Golfing Cardigans -Jantzen Golf shirts -Monogrammed Caps campus today 4:15---lecture, bernard norling, violence is neither good nor bad per se: it is neutral and all depends on the cirρ. cumstances, 127 nieuwland 7:30---lecture, dr. gideon hausner, the eichman trial in retrospect, library auditorium Page 4

--Munsingwear Golf Jackets -Novelty items -Socks - Ski & Toboggan hats ATTENTION NON-CATHOLICS For all University students and faculty LISTS OF NON-CATHOLIC SERVICES IN THE NOTRE DAME AREA ARE AVAILABLE FOR THE ASKING AT THE CAMPUS MINISTRY ROOM OFFICE.
-103 MEMORIAL LIBRARY.LIST INCLUDES PROTESTANT AND JEWISH CHURCHES, THEIR AD-DRESSES AND SERVICE SCHEDULE OF EACH.
+Christmas shop at your Golf Pro Shop "in the Rock" -Golf balls - gift wrapped -Alpaca Golfing Cardigans -Jantzen Golf shirts -Monogrammed Caps -Munsingwear Golf Jackets -Novelty items -Socks - Ski & Toboggan hats ATTENTION NON-CATHOLICS For all University students and faculty LISTS OF NON-CATHOLIC SERVICES IN THE NOTRE DAME AREA ARE AVAILABLE FOR THE ASKING AT THE CAMPUS MINISTRY OFFICE, ROOM 103 MEMORIAL LIBRARY.LIST INCLUDES PROTESTANT AND JEWISH CHURCHES, THEIR AD-DRESSES AND SERVICE SCHEDULE OF EACH.